RubyMine supports integration with the Node.js framework thus enabling running, debugging, and unit testing of Node.js applications.

 - Configure the Node.js core module sources if they are not configured yet.

-- Click the Configure button.
+- On the Node.js and NPM page that opens, click the Configure button.
 The Setting Up Node.js Sources dialog box opens.

 In the Node.js sources location area, specify where to take the Node.js core module sources to use.